 The access and haul roads will have a sustained grade of no greater than 10%, with a maximum grade no greater than 15% for 300 feet.
 The outer slope will be no steeper than 2:1 and will maintain 80% coverage of annual and perennial grasses.
 Effective BMP's will be installed and maintained at all times.
 The roads will be graded with a crown and properly ditched.
 Also, water bars and wing ditches will be installed where appropriate.
 Typical designs for these structures are included as part of this plan.
-There will be no stream crossing at this facility.
-If it becomes necessary to construct a stream crossing the certified design plans will be submitted to ADEM for their review.
+There is an existing culverted stream crossing that will be utilized at this facility.
+If it becomes necessary to construct additional stream crossings, the certified design plans will be submitted to ADEM for their review.